yachour1/2025_f1_predictions/README.md

 - Incorporate **weather conditions** as a feature
 - Add **pit stop strategies** into the model
 - Explore **deep learning** models for improved accuracy
-- @mar_antaya on Instagram and TikTok will update with the latest predictions before every race of the 2025 F1 season

 ## 📜 License
 This project is licensed under the MIT License.